 Wong Jing asked (via the media) H.K.’s biggest stars to lower their salaries.
 This was because of 1997 being worse than 1996.
 1998 saw Sandra Ng deny having a pay cut to save the bad market.
 She admitted:

 “The biggest prices of the stars are like seafood prices in that they can go up and down.
 Whenever the movie market is weak, even a diamond cast couldn’t bring people into the theaters.
 You could remake The Seven Samurai with the stars being Andy, the two Chows, the two Tonys and the two A-list martial arts movie stars whose names begin with J but you would get a box office result that’s smaller than H.K.$ 30 million.”

-Francis Ng (who was in Jing’s Jingle, Jingle, Lucky Star) explained his reason for refusing to back down from having a pay cut:
+Francis Ng (who was in Jing’s Twinkle, Twinkle, Lucky Star) explained his reason for refusing to back down from having a pay cut: